strimzi/proposals/052-cruise-control-api-users.md

 It's worth noting that if an advanced user were to provide a corrupt configuration file - one which specifies the `ADMIN` role or an incorrect format, the Strimzi Operator would ignore the custom configuration, log a warning, and add a warning condition to the `Kafka` custom resource.

-For example, if an advanced user were to provide a corrupt capacity configuration file, a warning condition like the following would be added to the status section of the `Kafka` custom resource :
+For example, if an advanced user were to provide a corrupt user configuration file, a warning condition like the following would be added to the status section of the `Kafka` custom resource :

 ```yaml=
 apiVersion: kafka.strimzi.io/v1beta2